 How do parents suggest to their introverted teenager to try going outside their comfort zone?

-We all need to go outside our comfort zone at different times, but the key is to do it on your own terms and for the right reasons.
-I interviewed Arianna Huffington’s daughter Isabella who told me that she came to realize that she is both shy and introverted, and that sometimes she wanted to stay home from social events because she was afraid, and sometimes it was because she would just rather be alone painting in her studio.
+We all need to go outside our comfort zone at different times.
+But the key is to do it on your own terms and for the right reasons.
+I interviewed Arianna Huffington’s daughter Isabella.
+She came to realize that she is both shy and introverted.
+Sometimes she wanted to stay home from social events because she was afraid.
+Other times, it was because she would just rather be alone painting in her studio.

 So she started being really self-aware about it.
 If she was staying home from an event out of fear, then she would force herself to go and overcome it, but if it was just pure preference to be alone painting, then that was fine.
 So much of it has to do with the attitude of it and being intentional.

-Susan Cain is also the author of Quiet: The Power of Introverts in a World That Can’t Stop Talking and the co-founder of Quiet Revolution.
+Susan Cain is also the author of Quiet: The Power of Introverts in a World That Can’t Stop Talking.
+Cain is the co-founder of Quiet Revolution.
 Learn more at quietrev.com.